iisjade/teaching-systems-lab/PROJECT_DESCRIPTION.md

 ## v0.7 Update

 Updated the color system from the original warm beige/green palette to a cleaner slate/indigo visual direction with soft blue-lavender surfaces, stronger contrast, and a more modern portfolio feel.

+## v0.8 Update

+Revised the rubric generator to better match Jade Solomon’s classroom rubric style: fewer categories, student-facing language, and a row-by-category table with performance levels across columns.
+This makes the rubric output clearer, more printable, and more aligned with actual classroom assessment practice.